Skip to main content

 Apply in person

-1. Find your local WIC agency, or call the Growing Up Healthy Hotline at 800-522-5006 and ask for the location nearest to you.
+1. Make an appointment at your local WIC agency or call the Growing Up Healthy Hotline at 800-522-5006.

-• If your child has special dietary needs, your health care provider may provide a completed Medical Documentation Form for you to bring.
+• If your child has special dietary needs, your health care provider may give a completed Medical Documentation Form for you to bring.

-4. A qualified WIC staff member will complete a short assessment during your appointment for all family members applying for WIC.
-This screening includes a finger stick blood test, height and weight, and a discussion of your health and nutrition concerns.
+3. You and your family members will be assessed during your appointment.
+This includes a finger stick blood test, height and weight, and a discussion of your health and nutrition concerns.

 Find a location